Success Stories: Our Community Collaborations

 Our FREE tax assistance program helped 443 Addison County households receive over $408,000 in refunds this season!

-In February 2017, RSVP and the United Way of Addison County began offering two free programs to help you file your taxes!
+In February 2017, the United Way of Addison County began offering a free program to help you file your taxes!

 At the same time, UWAC and its Board are using RBA (Results Based Accountability) to illustrate our own work.